Taking your mental health to heart

 Learn more about yourself through your values

 Understanding your personal values and knowing your strengths can also help you make decisions when you’re going through a rough patch.
-Values represent what is most important to us.
-Think of them like an anchor that keeps us connected to ourselves, or a compass that guides us in our choices.
+Our values represent what is most important to us.
+Think of them like an anchor that keeps us connected to ourselves, or a compass that guides our choices.
 What values are most important to you?
-What ideals do you want to foster with your friends, your family, or in society in general?
-To help you identify your values, we invite you to fill out this list.
+What ideals do you want to represent with your friends, your family, or society in general?
+To help you identify your values you can fill out this list.

-When we feel bad, we’re often made to look outside ourselves for advice on how to calm down.
-But there’s no such thing as a perfect solution!
-More often than not, the answers are inside you.
-And for this reason, they’re most likely to correspond to your values.
-Next time you need to choose how to react, try to base your decision on your values.
-You’ll find that it’ll be that much easier to manage your emotional discomfort.
+When we feel bad, we’re often driven to look outside ourselves for advice on what to do.
+But there’s no one-size-fits-all solution!
+More often than not, the answers are inside you and the right decision is the one that most aligns with your values.
+Going forward, try to make decisions based on your values.
+You’ll find that it’s much easier to manage your emotional discomfort.

 Put your strengths to good use 💪

-Our strengths are what we’re “naturally” good at.
+Our strengths are the things that we’re “naturally” good at.
 They’re like the sails on a boat that keep us going!
-We make use of them effortlessly and without much thought; in return, they make us feel happy and energized.
-We’d be foolish to not use them whenever possible, wouldn’t we?
+We harness them effortlessly and without much thought; in return, they make us feel happy and energized.
+We’d be foolish not to apply them whenever possible, right?

-Yet, in difficult times, we tend to focus only on what doesn’t work.
-But what if, when dealing with things, we made use of our strengths on a daily basis?
-For example, if you’re interested in the world around you, taking up a new hobby might help you get through a difficult time.
-This way, you could add some brighter moments to the dark days.
+Yet, in tough times, we tend to focus solely on what isn’t working.
+But what if we applied our strengths every day to get us through a difficult situation?
+For example, if you’re a creative type, taking up a new hobby might help you get through a difficult time and find moments of joy even when life is hard.

-Watch this video with cross-country ski athlete Parker Courte Rathwell and learn our tips for getting to know yourself better.
+Watch this interview with competitive cross-country skier Parker Courte Rathwell and learn our tips for getting to know yourself better.

 Need to talk about how you feel?